-High levels of seed production ('mast') in our beech forests trigger rodent and stoat explosions.
+High levels of seed production ('mast') in our beech forests, and especially 'mega masts', trigger rodent and stoat explosions.

 When seed supplies run out these predators will turn on endangered birds such as mōhua, kākā, kea, whio and kiwi along with other at risk species like bats and land snails.